 5. Salary sacrifice

-- Housing costs such as rent or mortgage
+- Housing costs (rent or mortgage)

 - Council tax and utilities

-- Food and household shopping
+- Food and essentials

 - Travel and commuting

-- Savings or emergency fund contributions
+- Savings and emergency fund

 - Debt repayments